 For more information, see Same-sex and de facto couples and families.

 In all matters associated with a child’s name, the applicant must, in accordance with section 601(8) of the FLA, participate in mediation and also satisfy the pre-action procedures.
 This means that the applicant must not only provide relevant information to the other party and make a genuine attempt to settle the matter out of court, but they must also obtain a certificate that the matter could not be resolved through mediation.
 These certificates are issued by authorised dispute resolution practitioners.
-Brochures about pre-action procedures and compulsory mediation can be obtained at the Family Court, Federal Circuit Court, or through the courts’ websites:
+Brochures about pre-action procedures and compulsory mediation can be obtained at the Family Court, Federal Circuit Court, or through the courts’ websites (see below).

 Federal Circuit Court of Australia